Zudest/KingdomDuels/content/restricted-list.md

 ### 4️⃣ Limited 4

-> *You can include up to 4 different cards from this list in your decks.*
+> *You can include up to 4 different cards from this list in your deck.*

 <div style="display: flex; justify-content: left; gap: 5px;">
 {{< imagetext src="https://zudest.github.io/KingdomDuelsDeckbuilder/cards/CHT/27.jpg" alt="" width="170" >}}